Virginia Tech College of Engineering

 The Virginia Tech College of Engineering is the academic unit that manages engineering research and education at Virginia Tech.
 The College can trace its origins to 1872, and was formally established in 1903.
 Today, The College of Engineering is the largest academic unit of Virginia Tech and has 14 departments of study.
 Its undergraduate program was ranked 4th and its graduate program was ranked 30th among doctoral-granting universities by U.S. News & World Report in 2018.
 In 2014–15, the College of Engineering consisted of 10,059 students.
-The current dean is Dr. Julia Ross.
+The current dean is Julia Ross.

 History

 Engineering courses have been available since the inception of Virginia Tech in 1872 when a student could follow the "Mechanical" course of study which included mechanical drawing, mechanical engineering, machinery, and steam engines.
 When the first administrative instructional divisions were established in 1903–04, engineering was one of four academic departments for which a dean was appointed.
 In 1920–21, it became the School of Engineering and then, in 1964, the College of Engineering.